 - The supporting spouse's resources and financial liabilities (overall ability to pay)

 Although North Carolina is a “no fault” divorce state, fault may be a factor in determining alimony.

 Judges have a great deal of discretion in determining the dependent spouse's reasonable needs and the supporting spouse's ability to pay.
 Therefore, it is important to have an experienced divorce lawyer by your side who can make a rational and compelling argument in favor of your position.

-To schedule an initial consultation with the experienced and capable Greensboro, North Carolina alimony lawyer Rebecca Perry, contact Greensboro Family Law.
+To schedule an initial consultation with the experienced and capable Greensboro, North Carolina alimony lawyer Rebecca Perry, contact Camino Law.